 4. Texture and Appearance

-Both concentrates come in different consistencies, but live resin tends to be a bit more liquid or saucy, while live rosin is usually waxy and crumbly.
+The concentrates have different consistencies, with live resin being more liquid or saucy, while live rosin is wax-like and crumbly.
 Live resin is also typically easier to dab due to its oilier texture.

 Color-wise, live resin often has a golden to amber hue, with a translucent, almost honey-like appearance, reflecting its higher moisture content.
 Live rosin, on the other hand, typically appears as a more opaque, pale amber or blonde color, with a waxy consistency.